nicholaswmin/dyno/README.md

 #### `log.primary()`

-all metrics for the primary/main
+log all metrics of the primary/main.

+> note: even though the primary records its values as a histogram,
+> it doesn't actually record timings, only counts.
+> // @TODO fix, log timings

 #### `log.threads()`

-all metrics for the task threads
+log all metrics of all task threads

 #### `.pick()`

-log a specific histogram unit for the chosen metrics,
-instead of the entire histogram.
+log a specific unit instead of the entire histogram.

 ```js
 const averages = log().threads().pick('mean')